-You may also contact the Headteacher about any matters concerning your child's education.
+You may also contact the SENCo or the Headteacher about any matters concerning your child's education.

 How does the school know if my child needs extra help?

 At St Martin's CE (Aided) Primary School, children are identified as having SEN through a variety of ways including the following: